Mice With a Human Language Gene? Scientists Just Made Rodents Talk (Sort Of)

 Let’s Talk Ethics (Because We Have To)

-Ethically, this research falls into a murky gray area that science often loves to explore.
+Ethically, this research falls into a murky gray area that science often just truly loves to explore.

-On one hand, these gene edits are done with care, within strict regulations, and for the purpose of scientific understanding.
-On the other?
-We’re messing with the building blocks of life.
+On one hand, these gene edits are done with care (as much care as possible, anyway), within strict regulations, and for the purpose of scientific understanding.
+On the other, we’re messing with the building blocks of life here.

-Personally, I think the key is transparency.
+Personally, I think the key is transparency in every step of the way.
 The more open we are about what we’re doing (and why!!) the more we can stay grounded in science and steer clear of horror movie territory.

 Also, let’s be honest: if you’re reading this with an Amazon Echo on your counter and an AI-curated playlist humming in the background, we’re already living in the sci-fi future.
 We might as well lean in…thoughtfully at least.